IV Drip Hydration is a low-risk procedure of administering vitamins and medications directly into the bloodstream.

-We offer the ability to completely customise your IV Drip therapy or to select one of our most popular packages.
-In order to find the right Drip for you, speak to a member of our friendly medical staff.
-We also offer a DNA testing service so that you can see which Drip is right for you and your bodies requirements: https://getadrip.co.uk/dna-testing/
+We offer the ability to completely customise your IV Drip service.
+In order to find the right Drip and/or Booster Shots for you, speak to a member of our friendly medical staff: we offer free consultations for all of our clients.

 While the majority of our customers are eligible, we reserve the right to withhold treatment if we feel it would create complications or concerns.
 We do not offer our services to anyone under the age of 18.

 Everyone is different and will therefore experience varied results.
 Some feel more energised and detoxified after their infusion where as others may not notice a physical difference but will have more vitamins in their system which are bioavailable for the body to absorb.